 Eye Movement Desensitisation and Reprocessing

-Eye Movement Desensitisation and Reprocessing is a very unique therapy.
-It is deemed a powerful treatment that helps people recover from events that were traumatic to them, by helping the brain reprocess difficult memories.
+Eye Movement Desensitisation and Reprocessing (EMDR) is a very unique therapy.
+It is deemed a powerful treatment that helps people recover from events that were traumatic to them and has left them with Post Traumatic Stress Disorder (PTSD) or Complex Post Traumatic Stress Disorder (C-PTSD).
+It does this by helping the brain reprocess difficult memories.
 It is predominantly used as an alternative to the trauma focused protocols of cognitive behavioural therapy (CBT-TF) another therapy that Quest Psychology regularly provides.
 It can be used with all ages and recently research is demonstrating that it can be used with other mental health problems such as eating disorders and attachment problems within relationships.

 EMDR is split into 8 phases that include